Have you heard of Fiverr? Is it legit? Are there other sites like it? Can you make money with it?

 Fiverr is one of many “Micro-gig” sites where people can make extra cash by completing tasks in their spare time.
 A brainchild of the 2009 recession, these types of sites are turning average job-seekers into entrepreneurs by showing various ways to make earn income.

 Micro-gigs are very small and quick services that can be completed virtually or in person.
 For example, you may not need a personal assistant for 20-40 hours a week, but you really need someone to pick up your dry cleaning on the day that you’re just too busy to do it.
-Or, let’s say you’re an entrepreneur that really needs help with the recent changes in Facebook.
+Or, let’s say you’re an entrepreneur that really needs help with the recent changes in Facebook, (because there are always recent changes in Facebook).
 These “micro-gigs” can be posted and completed by people locally, nationally, or even globally.
 Here are a few of the more popular micro-gigging sites:

 Gigbucks.com Much like Fiverr, Gigbucks lists services and items mostly completed through the web, however you’re not limited to the $5 threshold.
 On Gigbucks, gigs range from $5-$50, and payment is delivered through Paypal or AlertPay.